F0rS3c/F0rS3c/README.md

 - 👋 Hi, I’m @F0rS3c
 - 👀 I’m interested in Cyber Sec and development
-- 🌱 I’m currently project my ideas n real life
+- 🌱 I’m currently  get my thoughts out to the ground
 - 📫 How to reach me : ------------------

 <!---